• Explore the culturally rich capitals of the Baltics – Estonia, Lithuania and Latvia

 • Discover the tranquility of Estonia’s oldest university town, Tartu

 lecturer in art history and architecture

 Depart London Gatwick 1205 on Easyjet, arriving Tallinn 1655.
 Transfer to hotel Vana Wiru Tallinn for three nights.

 Morning visits in Tallinn: Toompea Hill (including 13th century St Mary’s Cathedral and neo-Byzantine Alexander Nevsky Cathedral), 15th century town hall, Gothic Basilica of St Nicholas (15th century Dance of Death frieze), St Catherine’s (former Dominican monastery).
 Afternoon: Church of Holy Spirit, St Olav’s Church, Kadriorg Palace (Baroque summer residence of Peter I, Old Masters collection), Rocca al Mare (open-air museum).
 Evening lecture.

 Morning: Pirita Convent in Bay of Tallinn, Lahemaa National Park (extensive tracts of pine forest) with traditional Estonian lunch in Altja.
 Afternoon: Palmse (German manor house).
 Free evening.

 Transfer to Tartu via Kose Church, 13th century Paide Castle and Põltsamaa (castle and church).
 Afternoon: Tartu University (founded in 1632) including Brick Gothic cathedral housing University of Tartu Museum.
-Overnight stay.
+Overnight stay at Hotel London.